-How does talking about money affect children?
+How does talking about money help?

-- exposed to conversations about money
+- had conversations about money as children

-- given responsibility for spending and saving.
+- had responsibility for spending and saving from an early age.

 - the importance of keeping track of spending and saving

 You can now build on this understanding by helping them to make good decisions.
 For example:

 - They may be getting more independent with their money and deciding on what they spend it on, but will need help to develop healthy money habits.